What Happens to the Junk We Remove?

 Donating or Recycling Construction Debris

 If we pick up gently used fixtures, cabinets, or similar unwanted construction material, we take it back to our warehouse for separation.
-After all of the materials have been thoroughly sorted, any leftover items are then donated to the ReBuilding Exchange.
+After all of the materials have been thoroughly sorted, any leftover items are then donated to Lakeshore Recycling.
 Our partners there are able to repurpose the discarded material and to provide employment and job training opportunities to the disadvantaged.

 This local non-profit aims to continue its mission towards sustainability by diverting material from landfills, donating materials to partnered non-profit organizations that are working to rebuild their communities, and promoting sustainable deconstruction practices.
 ReBuilding Exchange also provides education and job training programs in the fields of deconstruction, materials management, warehousing, retail, and carpentry.